 - You’re moving to Germany from another EU country where you were insured in the public healthcare system.

-If you’re employed by a German company, then you can sign up with one of our public insurance partners in a matter of minutes—you’ll only need your job contract to get started.
+If you’re employed by a German company, then you can sign up with one of our public insurance partners in a matter of minutes.
 If you’re a student or moving from another EU country (but not employed by a German company), then you’ll likely need to provide some supporting documents before your application can be approved.
 Even in these cases, though, you can usually complete signup within a few days.

 The Krankenkassen operate on a salary-based system of contributions.
 This generally means that the more you earn, the more you’ll pay in monthly contributions.
 If you’re employed, then your employer will pay 50% of the fees.